-Provides leadership and direction for the College's Indigenous outreach and engagement activities
+Provides leadership and direction for the Indigenous Student outreach and engagement activities

-- Works with Indigenous Student Services, Student Recruitment, and Fleming's Indigenous community partners to develop and provide effective administration, recruitment, transitional support, retention strategies and related services which support successful academic completion for Indigenous students - □ Works with Student Recruitment to design, direct and implement short and long term Indigenous student recruitment plans with measurable targets to meet enrolment goals. - □ Consults on outreach initiatives unique to each academic school based on the Student Recruitment plans and strategic plans for the college. - □ Works with Academic Deans, the Registrar's Office and the Marketing Team to integrate Indigenous recruiting activities into the overall conversion process from initial contact to enrolment. - □ Identifies and implements opportunities to integrate Indigenous-focused social media, multimedia and web strategies into the overall student recruitment process. - □ Provides an interface between community Elders/Traditional Knowledge Holders and the College and works to facilitate the performance of their duties at the College
+- Works with Indigenous Student Services, Student Recruitment, and Fleming's Indigenous community partners to develop and provide effective administration, recruitment, transitional support, retention strategies and related services which support successful academic completion for Indigenous students - □ Works with Student Recruitment to design, direct and implement short- and long-term Indigenous student recruitment plans with measurable targets to meet enrolment goals. - □ Consults on outreach initiatives unique to each academic school based on the Student Recruitment plans and strategic plans for the college. - □ Works with the Marketing Team to integrate Indigenous recruiting activities into the overall conversion process from initial contact to enrolment. - □ Identifies and implements opportunities to integrate Indigenous-focused social media, multimedia and web strategies into the overall student recruitment process. - □ Supports Student Services Teams in the respectful inclusion of Indigenous Knowledge and Indigenous Knowledge Keepers duties in Student Services at the College.

-Acts as a liaison between the College and Indigenous organizations and communities
+Acts as a liaison between the College and Indigenous organizations and communities 10%

-- □ Acts as a liaison between the College and Indigenous organizations and communities, including the College's Indigenous Education Council, respecting appropriate traditional protocols - Meets with Indigenous community leaders (First Nation Government and Council representatives) to discuss opportunities for collaboration - Works with First Nation and Métis communities, Indigenous organizations and Indigenous Education institutes to ensure Fleming's Indigenous Student Services department is appropriately supporting their students - □ Represents the College on designated provincial/regional/local committees as well as at required provincial meetings focused on Indigenous education and funding opportunities.
+- □ Acts as a liaison between the Student Experience Team and Indigenous organizations and communities as it pertains to Indigenous Student support and advocacy, respecting appropriate traditional protocols. - Meets with Indigenous Education Managers (First Nation, Metis Councils, Inuit Communities and Urban Indigenous Organizations) to discuss opportunities for collaboration - Works with First Nation and Métis communities, Indigenous organizations and Indigenous Education institutes to ensure Fleming's Indigenous Student Services department is appropriately supporting their students - □ Represents the College on designated provincial/regional/local committees focused on Indigenous Learners and funding opportunities.